FRANC: A Lightweight Framework for High-Quality Code Generation: Evaluation Results

 \subsection{RQ2: Quality-based Ranking Effectiveness}

 In RQ2, we investigate \franc's effectiveness in \textit{ranking} code snippets.
-To do so, we calculated the Normalized Discounted Cumulative Gain at \textit{k} (NDCG@k)~\cite{ndcg_paper}.
+To do so, we calculated the Normalized Discounted Cumulative Gain at \textit{k} (\textbf{NDCG@k})~\cite{ndcg_paper}.
 The NDCG@k measures how well $k$ results are sorted as follows~\cite{NDCG}:

 The term $rel_i$ in this equation indicates the relevance score of $c_i$ (\ie the code snippet $c$ at the position $i$).
 It ranges from $0$ to $3$, where $0$ means the \textit{lowest} relevant suggestion and $3$ indicates the \textit{highest} relevant suggestion.
-If the code snippet $c_i$ is not compilable, the score is \textbf{0}.
-If $c_i$ is compilable, but has a quality issue (\ie $Q(c_i) = 0$), then its relevance score is \textbf{1}.
-If $c_i$ is compilable and free of quality problems (\ie $Q(c_i) = 1$) but does not fully implement the prompt's intent (\ie it is functionally incorrect), the score is \textbf{2}.
-A code snippet $c_i$ that is compilable, does not have a quality problem, and is functionally correct has a relevance score equal to \textbf{3}.
+This score is computed as follows: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt] \item If the code snippet $c_i$ is not compilable, the score is \textbf{0}. \item If $c_i$ is compilable, but has a quality issue (\ie $Q(c_i) = 0$), then its relevance score is \textbf{1}. \item If $c_i$ is compilable and free of quality problems (\ie $Q(c_i) = 1$) but does not fully implement the prompt's intent (\ie it is functionally incorrect), the score is \textbf{2}. \item A code snippet $c_i$ that is compilable, does not have a quality problem, and is functionally correct has a relevance score equal to \textbf{3}. \end{itemize}

 Given that we generated 10 suggestions per prompt, the value of $k$ is equal to $10$.
-The $IDCG_{@k}$ in Eq.~\ref{eq:ndcg} is the \textit{ideal discounted cumulative gain}, which is a {normalization factor} used to ensure the output ranges from 0 to 1.
+The $IDCG_{@k}$ in Eq.~\ref{eq:ndcg} is the \textit{ideal discounted cumulative gain}, which is a {normalization factor} used to ensure that the NDCG@k ranges from 0 to 1.
 It is equal to the highest possible value achieved when all results are correct, \ie $IDCG_{@10} = \frac{3}{log_2(1+1)} + ... + \frac{3}{log_2(10+1)} \approx 13.631$.

 In total, we have \textbf{2,271} prompts with \textit{at least one quality issue} from different models and dataset combinations that need to be repaired.
-Since it would be time-consuming to manually analyze 22,710 code snippets (\ie 2,271 prompts $\times$ 10 suggestions), we instead randomly chose a subset of \textbf{326} prompts (95\% confidence level) to manually analyze.
+Since it would be time-consuming to manually analyze 22,710 code snippets (\ie 2,271 prompts $\times$ 10 suggestions), we instead randomly chose a subset of \textbf{326} prompts (95\% confidence level, 5\% margin of error) to manually analyze.
 The number of prompts per model kept the same proportions as the original set of \textbf{2,271} prompts.